Serving

 2 main

 A country curry from northeast Thailand, quite different from Indian curries.
-As a variation it can also be made with beef.
+It can also be made with Chicken or Beef.

 6